advanced-computer-lab-2023/Abo-Mota-Clinic/README.md

 - Update a patient's prescription before it's submitted to the pharmacy.
 - Accept or revoke a follow-up session request from a patient.
 - Chat with a patient.
+- view information and health records of patient registered with me
+- view a list of all my patients
+- view a list of all my upcoming / past appointments
+- filter appointments by date or status (upcoming, completed, cancelled, rescheduled)
+- cancel an appointment for myself or for a family member
+- receive a notification that my appointment is cancelled or rescheduled on the system and by mail

 </details>